The Ultimate Guide to Hiring an Author Assistant - Part 1 of 3

 Look at your Task Wish List and the delegated tasks.
 The categories that showed up the most indicate what type of author assistant you’re likely to need.

 For example, ‘marketing’ is one of your biggest categories.
 So you have a lot of marketing-related tasks.
-You could benefit from an assistant with experience in marketing, advertising and product promotion.
+You could benefit from an assistant with experience in marketing, advertising, and promotion.
 They’ll be able to support your admin and your book marketing efforts.

-Improving your promotional efforts will mean your work will have a better chance of finding the right audience.
+Improving your promotional efforts will mean your work, your words, will have a better chance of finding the right audience.

-If most of your delegated tasks could be done virtually you could benefit from a virtual author assistant.
-They work from a different location to the author, usually their own home.
+If most of your delegated tasks could be done virtually, you could benefit from a virtual author assistant.
+They work from a different location from the author, usually their own home or office space.

 Some author assistants work within the home or office of the author.
 Others may offer both options, working from their own home but present for events or book giveaways.
 It all depends on what you need and what you can afford.